smart-fm/simmobility-prod/README.md

 <img src="https://img.shields.io/jenkins/s/https/jenkins.qa.ubuntu.com/view/Precise/view/All%20Precise/job/precise-desktop-amd64_default.svg" title="Build Status"> &emsp; <a href="https://github.com/smart-fm/simmobility-prod/blob/master/license.txt"><img src="https://github.com/smart-fm/simmobility-prod/wiki/images/license_logo.png" title="License" width="63" height="22"></a>

-SimMobility is a mobility simulation platform that aims to serve as the nexus of Future Mobility evaluations.
-It integrates various mobility-sensitive behavioral models with state-of-the-art scalable simulators to predict the impact of mobility demands on transportation networks, intelligent transportation services and vehicular emissions.
-The platform enables the simulation of the effects of a portfolio of technology, policy and investment options under alternative future scenarios.
-Specifically, SimMobility encompasses the modeling of millions of agents, from pedestrians to drivers, from phones and traffic lights to GPS, from cars to buses and trains, from second-by-second to year-by-year simulations, across entire countries.
-It is being developed by the Future Urban Mobility Research Group at the Singapore-MIT Alliance for Research and Technology (SMART) and the Intelligent Transportation System Laboratory at the Massachusetts Institute of Technology.
+SimMobility is an integrated mobility simulation platform that comprehensively simulates Future Mobility scenarios by integrating long, medium, and short-term travel behavior.
+Various mobility-sensitive behavioral models are integrated within the state-of-the-art scalable simulators to predict the impact of mobility demands on transportation networks, intelligent transportation services and vehicular emissions.
+The platform simulates the effects of a portfolio of technology, policy and investment options under alternative future scenarios.
+SimMobility encompasses the modeling of millions of agents, including pedestrians, drivers, phones, traffic lights, GPS, cars, buses, and trains, from second-by-second to year-by-year simulations and across countries.
+Its development is ongoing by the Intelligent Transportation System Lab at the Massachusetts Institute of Technology (MIT) and the Singapore-MIT Alliance for Research and Technology (SMART).

 ## Installing and using SimMobility

-All the information on the installation, usage, models and code are available at https://github.com/smart-fm/simmobility-prod/wiki
+All information on SimMobility installation, usage, models and code is available at https://github.com/smart-fm/simmobility-prod/wiki

 ## License